Fellow Since 1995

 Wetland Resource Development Society

-This profile was prepared when Rezaul Haq was elected to the Ashoka Fellowship in 1995.
+This description of Rezaul Haq's work was prepared when Rezaul Haq was elected to the Ashoka Fellowship in 1995.

 Rezaul Haq, a biologist and environmentalist in Bangladesh, is creating a new public perception of wetlands as a resource and teaching the inhabitants of such areas how to revitalize their local economy and preserve their fragile land.